alexanderpavlovets/node_basics/jenkins/README.md

 6) push repo to the gihub
 7) Jenkins -> New Item -> Enter name -> Multibranch Pipeline -> add source -> HTTPS link from repo -> save

+### See Jenkins file with examples in rrot dir of this repo